BY: LAZARUS CONLEY

 From the start to the end, Preston’s book “Paul on Trial” makes absurd claims, false accusations, bad eisegesis, and reeks of pseudo-scholarship throughout the entire 93 pages of his work that would make even the likes of fellow pseudo-scholars like Alexander Hislop cringe.

-Amillennialism is not a monolith so there are various trains of thought within all denominations.
-I will give mine.
-In my train of eschatology, it is taught rightly that Christ installed the New Covenant on the Cross through His Death and His Resurrection.
+Amillennialism is not a monolith.
+There are various trains of thought within all denominations so I will give mine.
+In my train of eschatology, it is taught that Christ installed the New Covenant on the Cross through His Death and His Resurrection.
 Christ fulfilled the Law and the Prophets (i.e. the Old Covenant) at the Cross.
 Eschatology was not all fulfilled just because the Old Covenant was rendered fulfilled, obsolete, and superseded by Christ with the ushering in of the New Covenant (Matthew 5:17-18 and Hebrews 8:1-13).
 Preston in this book will make false claims like this all the time.

 For correction, Matthew 5:17’s “law or the prophets” is merely a way of referring to the whole Old Testament.
 Christ says He has “not come to abolish”.
 We should read Matthew 5:21-48 as well with their correctives in light of Christ’s opening remarks in 5:17-18.
 In fulfilling the Law, Jesus does not alter, replace, or nullify the former commands; rather, He establishes their true intent and purpose in His teaching and accomplishes them in His obedient life.
 When He says “until all is accomplished” it means until the full manifestation of God’s Kingdom, for which we are called on to pray for (Matthew 6:10).
 St. Hilary of Poiters says of Matthew 5 that “from the expression, “pass”, we may suppose the constituting elements of heaven and earth will not be annihilated… He [Christ] does not intend to abolish it but to enhance it by fulfilling it.
 He declares to His apostles they will not enter heaven unless their righteousness exceeds that of the Pharisees.
 Therefore, He bypasses what is laid down in the Law, not for the sake of abolishing it, but for the sake of fulfilling it”.